lrzhang/cs634/README.md

 ## 🚀 Get Up and Running in 5 Minutes

-After you clone this site
+This site is based on Gatsbyjs.org.
+After you clone this repository,

     ```sh
     cd www/